denisbakhtin/dirk/README.md

   youCanEvenCallSomeHeavyComputationTaskButThisIsNotBestPractice(sum);
 }
 ```
 An example of complex expression.
-Unlike the simple ones it does not return any result to the html page.
+Every line must be a valid dart statement.
+Unlike the above forms it does not return any result to the html page.

 ```
 @if (i > 10) {
   <p>Tell them the truth.</p>
 }